 The dinosaurs are also legitimately intimidating.
 The cinematography does a good job of portraying the size and danger of these creatures.
 They’re also well put together with a good mixture of practical and CGI effects.
 The second half of the movie also treats them a little more like actual animals rather than superpowered weapons.
 It does indulge in this a little during the climax but considering similar scenes happen at the end of pretty much every Jurassic movie, I can give it a pass.

 There’s also a good amount of well-placed fanservice.
 These come in the form of callbacks, much-needed retcons of Fallen Kingdom, and even some nods to the more paleontology-oriented fans.
-There’s a scene where the character looks at a therapod with ‘pure’ dinosaur DNA and take a guess of what its body is covered in.
+There’s a scene where the character looks at a therapod with ‘pure’ dinosaur DNA and takes a guess of what its body is covered in.

 The Crossover 30 years in the making